Program:

 • Healthcare Business

 The Community Health program is also ideal for students who have obtained or are in the process of obtaining an associate’s degree at Clarkson College.
-The major benefit of this dual degree option is that it allows students to apply their credit hours earned in their associate’s degree program toward their Bachelor’s degree in Community Health.
-Students enrolled in the Dual Degree program select one of the above concentrations as their focus (see curriculum plan for details).
+The major benefit of this multiple degree option is that it allows students to apply their credit hours earned in their associate’s degree program toward their Bachelor’s degree in Community Health.
+Students enrolled in the Multiple Degree program select one of the above concentrations as their focus (see curriculum plan for details).
 This route enables students to complete the bachelor’s degree in as few as three to four additional semesters.
+Contact your enrollment advisor for more information.

 How we prepare